Ukraine forces kill up to five rebels, Russia starts drill near border

 So far, the United States and EU have imposed visa bans and asset freezes on a few Russians in protest at Moscow's annexation last month of Crimea from Ukraine.

-In NATO member Poland, the first group of a contingent of around 600 U.S. soldiers arrived on Wednesday, part of an effort by Washington to reassure eastern European allies who are worried by the Russian build-up near Ukraine's borders.
+In NATO member Poland, the first group of a contingent of around 600 U.S. soldiers arrived on Wednesday.
+They are part of an effort by Washington to reassure eastern European allies who are worried by the Russian build-up near Ukraine's borders.

-Acting Ukrainian President Oleksander Turchinov called for the eastern offensive on Tuesday after the apparent torture and murder of a town councilor from his own party, whose body was found on Saturday near Slaviansk.
+Acting Ukrainian President Oleksander Turchinov called for the eastern offensive on Tuesday after the apparent torture and murder of a member of his own party from Slaviansk.

 "He was bruised and punctured from head to toe ... it's clear they tortured him," said Aleksander Yaroshenko, a family friend who accompanied Rybak's widow when she identified his body at the morgue.
 "The police have lots of details, they have CCTV footage, they should know who did this," he told Reuters.

-In an address to the nation on Thursday, Turchinov said: "Armed criminals have taken over buildings, are taking citizens, Ukrainian and foreign journalists, hostage and murdering Ukrainian patriots...At the level of the state, Russia is supporting terrorism in our country."

-The government said the city hall in another eastern town, Mariupol, which had been seized by separatists, was back under central control.
-But a separatist crowd later surrounded the building, patrolled by police but otherwise apparently empty.
-[ID:nL6N0NG4EZ]
+The government said the city hall in another eastern town, Mariupol, which had been seized by separatists, was now back under central control.
+Interior Minister Arsen Avakov said the mayor was back in his office.

-Kiev also reported a shootout overnight in another part of the east where a Ukrainian soldier was wounded.
-Pro-Russian separatists in Slaviansk are holding three journalists, including U.S. citizen Simon Ostrovsky.
+Kiev also reported a shootout overnight in another part of the east when a Ukrainian soldier was wounded, while pro-Russian separatists in Slaviansk were holding three journalists, including U.S. citizen Simon Ostrovsky.

 NO WAY BACK?